Sanket-Programmer/event-booking-api/README.md

 ---

 ## Notes
 - By default, all users are created with the `"user"` role.
-To make a user an `"admin"`, update their role manually by adding *role* field in the json after *password* field while registering.
+To make a user an `"admin"`, update their role manually by adding `"role"` field in the json after `"password"` field while registering.

 - The token has an expiration time of 3600 sec.